MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/gpu-manage-via-device.md

 Before you begin, satisfy the following prerequisites:

-- Follow the set up instructions found at [Prepare for GPUs for Azure Local](./gpu-manage-via-device.md) to prepare your Azure Local instance and Arc VMs and to ensure that your GPUs are prepared for DDA.
+- Follow the setup instructions found at [Prepare GPUs for Azure Local](./gpu-manage-via-device.md) to prepare your Azure Local and Arc VMs, and to ensure that your GPUs are prepared for DDA.

 ## Attach a GPU during Arc VM creation